saarw93/Employees-Management-App/README.md

 navigate to the folder where you made the clone above.

-For running the ASP.Net Core app, navigate to "EmployeesManagementAPI" folder and run the following:
+For running the ASP.Net Core app, navigate to "EmployeesManagementAPI" folder and run the following:\n
-$ dotnet build
+$ dotnet build  \n
 $ dotnet run --urls="http://localhost:58369"

-For running the Angular app, navigate to "AngularFrontend" folder and run the following:
+For running the Angular app, navigate to "AngularFrontend" folder and run the following: \n
 $ ng serve